Tejasree-Taluri/G1Rogue-TheGame/TheTeam.md

 ### Karthik pinneboyina
 I am doing my graduation in the field of computer science and I am currently in my fifth quarter at Depaul university.

+### Pavithra Munusamy
+I am a Computer Science graduate in my Fifth quater at Depaul University.